-As of December 31, 2020, we had total assets of approximately \$38.7 million and working capital of approximately \$36.2 million.
-As of December 31, 2020, our liquidity included approximately \$35.3 million of cash and cash equivalents.
+As of December 31, 2021, we had total assets of approximately \$40.7 million and working capital of approximately \$36.9 million.
+As of December 31, 2021, our liquidity included approximately \$33.8 million of cash and cash equivalents.
 We believe that our cash on-hand as of the date of this report is sufficient to fund our proposed operating plan for, at least, the 12 months following the date of this report.
-However, as of the date of this report, we believe that we will need additional capital to fund our operations through to the marketing approval for TFF VIP and TFF TIP, assuming such approval can be obtained at all, and to engage in the substantial development of any other of our drug candidates, such as formulation, early stage animal testing and formal toxicology studies.
-If we encounter unforeseen delays or expenses, we have the ability to curtail our presently planned level of operations.
+However, as of the date of this report, we believe that we will need additional capital to fund our operations through to the marketing approval for TFF Vori and TFF Tac-Lac, assuming such approval can be obtained at all, and to engage in the substantial development of any other of our drug candidates, such as formulation, early-stage animal testing and formal toxicology studies.
+If we encounter unforeseen delays or expenses, we may require additional capital in order to fund our current level of ongoing costs over the next twelve months.
 We intend to seek additional funds through various financing sources, including the sale of our equity and debt securities, licensing fees for our technology and co-development and joint ventures with industry partners, with a preference towards licensing fees for our technology and co-development and joint ventures with industry partners.
 In addition, we will consider alternatives to our current business plan that may enable to us to achieve revenue producing operations and meaningful commercial success with a smaller amount of capital.
 However, there can be no guarantees that such funds will be available on commercially reasonable terms, if at all.
 If such financing is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations, in which case you may lose your entire investment.